adityadoke/nagios-slack-notification-integration/README.md

 # Nagios-Slack-Notification-Integration

-Define Nagios command config lines for host and service notification to commands.cfg
+Define Nagios command config lines for host and service notification as shown to commands.cfg file

 ```
 #slack command